Skip to main content

 Why it matters

-Loss of posture disconnects the swing from the angles it was built around at address, which is a common root cause behind thin shots, inconsistent strike location, and compensations elsewhere in the swing.
+Loss of posture disconnects the swing from the angles it was built around at address.
+This is a common root cause behind thin shots, uneven strike location, and compensations elsewhere in the swing.
 SwingVantage comparing spine angle and knee flex at address against the same measurements later in the swing gives a concrete, visual way to confirm whether posture is holding or breaking down.

 How it shows up on video

-Face-on video comparing the golfer's overall height and spine tilt at address to their height and tilt at impact is the clearest check — a golfer who has lost posture appears noticeably taller and less bent over at impact than they were at setup.
+Face-on video comparing the golfer's overall height and spine tilt at address to their height and tilt at impact is the clearest check.
+This means a golfer who has lost posture appears noticeably taller and less bent over at impact than they were at setup.

 Common mistakes

-• Not checking posture retention against the address position specifically — many golfers assume they have "stayed down" when in fact they have straightened up gradually throughout the swing.
+• Not checking posture retention against the address position in particular.
+This means many golfers assume they have "stayed down" when in fact they have straightened up gradually throughout the swing.

-• Trying to fix loss of posture by exaggerating a crouched position, which can introduce a new problem (over-flexed knees, restricted rotation) rather than simply maintaining the original setup angles.
+• Trying to fix loss of posture by exaggerating a crouched position.
+This can introduce a new problem (over-flexed knees, restricted rotation) rather than simply maintaining the original setup angles.

-• Attributing thin or inconsistent contact only to hand-eye timing, when the underlying cause is a body position that has moved since address.
+• Attributing thin or uneven contact only to hand-eye timing, when the underlying cause is a body position that has moved since address.

 In SwingVantage Motion Lab

-SwingVantage can compare a golfer's overall posture (torso height and forward bend) at address against the same measurements at impact from face-on video, providing a confidence-labeled observation about whether posture is being maintained through the swing.
+SwingVantage can compare a golfer's overall posture (torso height and forward bend) at address against the same measurements at impact from face-on video.
+This provides a confidence-labeled observation about whether posture is being maintained through the swing.

 Related guides & benchmarks